pingcap/docs-cn/auto-random.md

 </CustomContent>

+The `AUTO_RANDOM_BASE` parameter in the [CREATE TABLE](/sql-statements/sql-statement-create-table.md) statement is used to set the initial incremental part value of `auto_random`.
+This option can be considered as a part of the internal interface.
+You can ignore this parameter.

 ## Basic concepts

 `AUTO_RANDOM` is a column attribute that is used to automatically assign values to a `BIGINT` column.
 Values assigned automatically are **random** and **unique**.